byteball/obyte-gui-wallet/README.md

 /path/to/your/nwjs/nwjs .
 ```

-If you have ran `grunt desktop` then there is 0.14.7 NW.js also installed in cache folder.
+If you have run `grunt desktop` then there is 0.14.7 NW.js also installed in cache folder.

 ## Build Byteball App Bundles